BigBloc Construction evaluates SME IPO or Preferential issue for its wholly owned subsidiary StarBigBloc Building Material Ltd - www.lokmattimes.com

 BigBloc Construction evaluates SME IPO or Preferential issue for its wholly owned subsidiary StarBigBloc Building Material Ltd

-Surat (Gujarat0 [India], May 27: StarBigBloc Building Material Ltd, a wholly-owned subsidiary of BigBloc Construction Limited, one of India's ...
+PNN Surat (Gujarat) [India], May 27: StarBigBloc Building Material Ltd, a wholly-owned subsidiary of BigBloc Construction Limited, one of ...

 Highlights